Paul Joseph Chartier

 Paul Joseph Chartier (August 5, 1921 – May 18, 1966) was a Canadian man who died when a bomb he was preparing exploded in a washroom of the Parliament of Canada.
 It is believed that he was preparing to bomb the House of Commons.

 Early life

 Born in rural Alberta to parents who owned a small hotel, Chartier became a trucker at age 20.
-However, in 1960, he ran into financial trouble and was forced to declare bankruptcy and sell his truck.
+Chartier briefly worked in the mining industry in Yellowknife before joining the Royal Canadian Air Force during World War II.
+While in the Air Force, he got into some minor trouble before being discharged in 1945.
+In 1960, he ran into financial trouble and was forced to declare bankruptcy and sell his truck.
 He was also investigated for fraud and his marriage failed.
 Moving to Toronto, he settled in a rooming house on Major Street.
-Chartier briefly worked in the mining industry in Yellowknife before joining the Royal Canadian Air Force during World War II.
-While in the Air Force, he got into some minor trouble before being discharged in 1945.

 Bomb plot

 Before the attempted attack, Chartier had purchased ten sticks of dynamite in Newmarket, Ontario.
 After assembling a bomb, he travelled to Ottawa and entered the gallery of the House of Commons.
 At the time, visitors to Parliament were not searched.
 He watched the proceedings for a time, and then departed for a nearby washroom.
 There he lit the fuse of his dynamite-based bomb, likely intending to return to the gallery and throw it upon the Members of Parliament below.
 However, the bomb exploded as Chartier exited the washroom.
 He was carrying it in his right hand, and it blew off his arm and tore open his torso, killing him instantly, but harming no one else.
 The washroom was heavily damaged, but the thick wooden door contained the blast in that room.
 No other part of the Centre Block itself was seriously damaged.